-How we teach Reading
+How We Teach Reading

 Our approach to teaching reading at St Lawrence is multi-faceted and includes the “phonic” and “look and say” methods.
 With the phonic method, children are taught how to recognise the sounds that individual letters and combinations of letters make and then blend these sounds together from left to right to make a word.
-With the “look and say” method children are taught to recognise there are some words that do not sound phonetically (tricky words) and need to be recognised on sight.
+With the “look and say” method children are taught to recognise there are some words that do not sound phonetic (tricky words) and need to be recognised on sight.

 Our reading scheme books are all colour coded in line with the coloured book bands.

-Children’s decoding retelling and comprehension skills are assessed using the PM benchmark to determine their readiness to proceed to the next level.
+Children’s decoding, retelling and comprehension skills are assessed using the PM benchmark to determine their readiness to proceed to the next level.
 The school uses a variety of reading schemes including Oxford Reading Tree, Project X and Rigby.
 These enable children to access a wide variety of genres, subjects and vocabulary, which is essential for the development of comprehension skills.

 Children read regularly both in guided groups and individually as appropriate to their age and stage.
 Children are encouraged to take an appropriate reading book home.
 The focus of children’s reading sessions is shared with parents via the contact diary.

 Our wider curriculum is designed to be “language rich” in order to continually enhance the children’s literacy, and their love of literature.
 Children have regular access to high level literature during English lessons and class story time.